1988 Chilean presidential referendum: Rallies

-Both sides called for massive rallies: on 22 September the No side started the March of Joy (Marcha de la alegría), which lasted 10 days and joined supporters from the northernmost and southernmost cities of Chile in Santiago.
-These rallies were often stopped by the Carabineros or the secret police on claimed suspicion of possible attacks, or for no stated reason, and the demonstrators were attacked by armed pro-Yes supporters without the police taking any action.
-On 2 October the Yes campaign called for a huge rally in downtown Santiago.
-The rallies had different coverage by the news media, which struggled to show more Chileans standing for the Yes side than for the No, and were considered to be too close to the Yes campaign.
+Both sides staged mass rallies.
+On 22 September the "No" campaign launched the ten-day "March of Joy" (Marcha de la alegría), which drew supporters from Arica in the north and Puerto Montt in the south to converge on Santiago.
+These marches were repeatedly interrupted by the Carabineros or the secret police, and demonstrators were attacked by armed pro-"Sí" supporters without police intervention.
+The "Sí" campaign responded with its own rally in downtown Santiago on 2 October, the day after the "No" march reached the capital, formally closing the campaign period.
+News coverage of both events was widely seen as favoring the government side.

-Foreign interference
+Foreign involvement

-Hungarian-American investor and philanthropist George Soros provided advice to the "No" campaign, according to Máximo Pacheco Matte.
-The support was reflected "in carrying out studies and obtaining data that gave us information that had been hidden from us for 17 years (...)
-What we learned there was crucial for the preparation of the famous television program for the 'No' campaign and for the victory in the plebiscite."

-Likewise, the organization created by the United States Congress, National Endowment for Democracy and linked to the CIA together with the National Democratic Institute for International Affairs contributed one million dollars to the "No" campaign and sent observers to the plebiscite and established a parallel counting system in conjunction with German think tanks and the "Committee for Free Elections".
-Furthermore, David Altman notes that Pinochet allowed "a certain degree of freedom to carry out a mobilization campaign against the regime."
+Hungarian-American investor George Soros provided advice and funding to the "No" campaign; according to Máximo Pacheco Matte, the assistance included polling and research that had previously "been hidden from us for 17 years," which proved "crucial for the preparation of the famous television program of the 'No' campaign and for the victory in the plebiscite."
+The U.S. government-funded National Endowment for Democracy—which has been linked to the CIA—together with the National Democratic Institute for International Affairs, contributed roughly one million dollars to the "No" campaign during the Reagan administration and sent election observers.
+These observers helped establish a parallel vote-counting system in conjunction with German foundations and the Committee for Free Elections.
+Political scientist David Altman has written that Pinochet allowed "a certain degree of freedom to carry out a mobilization campaign against the regime."

+Opinion polls

+Pre-election polling was volatile and, in several cases, contradictory, reflecting the difficulty of surveying opinion after fifteen years of dictatorship.
+A survey by the Centro de Estudios Públicos (CEP) found that among "No" voters, a poor economy (72 percent) and unequal income distribution were cited more often than human rights concerns (57 percent) as reasons for their vote.